 - communicating with each other and company representatives

 - managing a project and meeting fixed deadlines

-Hearing from key players in the company that you collaborate with and visiting the organisation also enables you to gain insights can help you demonstrate contemporary industry awareness and real world relevance.
+Interacting with key players in the organisation that you collaborate with also enables you to gain insights can help you demonstrate contemporary industry awareness and real world relevance.

-Talk to the Loughborough University London Careers Consultant, Laura Hooke, if you would like help with planning what to do at the end of your course, finding and applying for jobs or considering further study.
+Talk to the Loughborough University London Careers Consultant if you would like help with planning what to do at the end of your course, finding and applying for jobs or considering further study.
 You can book a discussion via Careers Online or ask at Loughborough University London reception to book a consultation or interview coaching:

-- Career Consultation 30 or 60 minutes to discuss your career plans or job seeking.
+- Career Consultation 30 minutes to discuss your career plans or job seeking.

-The Careers Consultant on campus can give advice on where and how to look for jobs in the sector that interests you and also help you with your job applications, your CV, preparing for interviews, tests used in selection and assessment centres, and how to develop your LinkedIn profile.
+The Careers Consultant on campus can give advice on where and how to look for jobs in the sector that interests you as well as help you with your job applications, your CV, preparing for interviews, tests used in selection and assessment centres, and how to develop your LinkedIn profile.